dpetzel/dpetzel.github.io/_posts/2015-01-03-modifying-your-poshgit-prompt.md

 already applied would be used and PoshGit would extend upon that.
 Sad to say that is not the case...
 Now to be fair, the README for PoshGit does cover this, but it takes a fair amount of connecting the dots to know that PoshGit is even a thing.
-If you are unlike me and happened to know all about PoshGit and its dedicated Repo, you probably would have gotten to the solution much faster than I did...
 For me there was a series of research and trial and error that lead me to learning what PoshGit was, the fact that it was part of Github for Windows, and ultimately how to hack it to do what I wanted.

-I'll skip over pain and agony I went through getting from A to B. I'll keep it brief and say no amount of `profile.ps1` hackery will work here.
+I'll skip over the pain and agony I went through getting from A to B. I'll keep it brief and say no amount of `profile.ps1` hackery will work here.

-Instead the key to success lies in `C:\Users\<you?\AppData\Local\GitHub\PoshGit_3874a02de8ce2b7d4908a8c0cb302294358b972c\profile.example.ps1`.
+Instead the key to success lies in `C:\Users\<you>\AppData\Local\GitHub\PoshGit_3874a02de8ce2b7d4908a8c0cb302294358b972c\profile.example.ps1`
+(I don't know if that GUID looking number changes between installations).
 Despite its name, this file is actually **not** a sample, but is the actual profile that is loaded by GitHub for Windows when using Powershell as your shell.